PatilShreyas/MaterialNavigationView-Android/README.md

+## Archived ⚠️

+Ideally there is no need to use this library when [Material 2](https://m2.material.io/components/navigation-drawer/android#anatomy) and [Material 3](https://github.com/material-components/material-components-android/blob/master/docs/components/NavigationDrawer.md#anatomy) is already there which support better design than what this library provides.

 # Material NavigationView for Android 📱

 📱 Android Library to implement Rich, Beautiful Material Navigation View for your project with Material Design Guidelines.
 Easy to use.